 Fragrance oil creation is a personal, specialized and diverse experience characterized by a unique formula of ingredients.
 When crafting a new fragrance, seasoned perfumers take into account the project details, as well any primary limiting factors to create a scent that meets industry standards and appeals to consumers.

-When art and science come together in the capable hands of expert fragrance designers, the potential for creating new fragrances is infinite.
+When art and science come together in the capable hands of expert fragrance makers, the potential for creating new fragrances is infinite.